softvis-research/VISAP/README.md

 After following the instructions in section [Generating a Model](#generating-a-model), two files will have been generated for you: model.html and metaData.json.

 To display the model in the browser, first navigate to the folder ```ui/data/```.
-Create a subfolder with a name of your liking, for example ```Test/```.
-Inside the newly created subfolder, create another subfolder named ```model/```.
+Create a subfolder with a name of your liking, for example ```Test```.
+Inside the newly created subfolder, create another subfolder named ```model```.
 Copy both the model.html file and the metaData.json file into this subfolder.

 Next, you will need a webserver.
 We recommend [XAMPP](https://www.apachefriends.org/download.html).